jabo-bernardo/Kree-Sample/FlappyKree/README.md

 - Display Score on Game Over Scene
 - Add Buttons on Main Scene `(Buttons are not supported at v2.0 and below it will be released at v2.1)` but don't let that stop you from making button on your Main Menu scene be creative!
 - Play Again Feature
+- Add Music & Sound Effects

+## What to do next?
+- Join us on [Discord](https://discord.gg/m2hYa6F) and send it to us!

 ---
 Need Help?
 Getting Started?